MosesNgan/nodejs-express-template/README.md

 - **Kubernetes (K8s) Configuration**: If you are deploying directly to a Kubernetes cluster, include the necessary Kubernetes manifests, such as Deployment, Service, and Ingress files, to define and configure your application's components within the cluster.

 By including IaC code, Helm charts, or Kubernetes configuration, you enable infrastructure provisioning and deployment automation, making it easier to manage and scale your application.

+## Feedback and Suggestions

+If you have any ideas for improvements, feature requests, or general comments, we encourage you to use GitHub Issues to share your thoughts.

+To submit feedback or suggestions:
+1. Navigate to the [Issues](https://github.com/palo-it-hk/express-typescript-template/issues) tab of this repository.
+2. Click on the "New Issue" button.
+3. Provide a descriptive title for your feedback or suggestion.
+4. Write a detailed description explaining your idea or comment.
+Feel free to include any relevant context or examples.
+5. Click on the "Submit new issue" button once you have completed the issue.

+Thank you for your participation and valuable input!